Bring your dog for a four legged adventure

-Lyme is home to a herd of red deer and so we ask dog walkers to be vigilent when dogs are off lead, as the deer can be anywhere on the estate.
-If you are not 100% confident that your dog will return to you when called, please put them back on lead until the deer are out of sight.
+Lyme is home to a herd of red deer and so we ask dog walkers to be vigilant when dogs are off lead, as the deer can be anywhere on the estate.

 Dog walking volunteers

 Lyme has a wonderful group of Dog Walking Volunteer Rangers who are regularly out and about at Lyme.
-Keep an eye out for them as they are a great source of information, always kept up to date on cattle movement, conservation work and anything visitors may need to be aware off.
+Keep an eye out for them as they are a great source of information, always kept up to date on livestock movement, conservation work and anything visitors may need to be aware of.